-Dress code for Kindergarten through 8th grade students is black, navy, khaki from waist to ankle and solid colored tops as outlined below.
+Dress code for Kindergarten through 8th grade students is outlined below.
 Teachers may request specific attire for school functions such as music performances, field trips, or outdoor education.
-On special occasions, such as Spirit Day, schoolwide campus wear modifications will be announced.
-Clothing styled to be torn/ripped is not appropriate.
-Parents should ensure that students follow the campus wear guidelines.
+On special occasions, such as Spirit Day, school-wide campus wear modifications will be announced.

-4.3.1 Dress Code for Boys
+4.3.1 Uniform Dress Code: